Skip to main content

 New York: Atheneum Books for Young Readers, 2025.
 Picture Book.

 Many young geologists may find themselves fascinated by caves—specifically how stalactites and stalagmites are formed.
 This book shows readers how these two rock formations are created (and eventually joined) over thousands of years.
-Readers who love facts and history along with a fun story about two quirky characters will enjoy reading this book.
+Readers who love facts and history, along with a fun story about two quirky characters will enjoy reading this book.

-By Kaye Umansky
+Written by Kaye Umansky

 Illustrated by Alice McKinley